ripachk/Ripa-s_portfolio/README.md

 # 👩‍⚕️📊 Data Analyst | Healthcare | Clinical Workflow Optimization

 Hi there!
-I'm a data analyst with a clinical background, focused on bridging the gap between healthcare data and real-world impact.
-I specialize in building insightful dashboards, analyzing clinical trends, and optimizing workflows to improve healthcare outcomes and decision-making.
+I'm an aspiring Data Analyst with a clinical background, passionate about bridging the gap between healthcare data and real-world outcomes.
+Currently on a journey to strengthen my analytical and visualization skills, I enjoy transforming raw data into meaningful insights that drive smarter decisions.

 ---

 ## 🔍 What I Do

-- Transform raw data into actionable insights using **MS Excel**,**Power BI**, **Python**, and **SQL**
+- Turn complex data into actionable insights using **MS Excel**,**Power BI**, **Python**, and **SQL**
-- Design intuitive, role-specific dashboards for clinical, strategic and business teams
+- Build interactive, role-specific dashboards for clinical, strategic, and business use
-- Analyze healthcare operations to support better **device adoption**, **training efficiency** and **patient care**
-- Work across teams to simplify technical data for **non-technical stakeholders**
+- Analyze healthcare workflows to enhance **device adoption**, **training efficiency** and **patient care** -Collaborate across teams to simplify data storytelling for **non-technical stakeholders**

 ---